 Is Universal Studios Orlando Worth It For Kids?

-I would say that Universal Studios Orlando isn’t worth visiting with children if they don’t really like any of the rides or Harry Potter, any of the Universal films such as Despicable Me, The Secret Life Of Pets or superheroes as these are very popular themes and attractions in the park which may not be interesting for your kids.
+Universal Studios Orlando isn’t worth visiting with children if they don’t like rides, Harry Potter, or any of the Universal films such as Despicable Me and The Secret Life Of Pets.

 Is Universal Studios Orlando Worth It For Teens?